Shrimp Stir-Fry

 Stir Fry Sauce

-- 2 tablespoons Shaoxing wine, or mirin or dry sherry
+• 2 tablespoons Shaoxing wine, or mirin or dry sherry

-- 2 tablespoon honey, or brown sugar
+• 2 tablespoons honey, or brown sugar

-- 1 teaspoon hot sauce
+• 1 teaspoon hot sauce, like Sriracha

 Stir Fry

-- 2 tablespoons peanut, avocado, or canola oil, divided
+• 2 tablespoons peanut, avocado, or canola oil, divided

-- 1 pound large shrimp, defrosted, peeled, and deveined
+• 1 pound large shrimp, defrosted, peeled, and deveined

-- 2 large red or yellow bell peppers, cored and thinly sliced
+• 2 large red or yellow bell peppers, cored and thinly sliced

-- 1 teaspoon grated ginger root
+• 1 teaspoon grated ginger root

 Instructions

-- Heat 1 tablespoon of the oil in a large nonstick skillet over medium-high heat until shimmering.
-While the oil is heating, pat the shrimp dry with a paper towel
+• Heat 1 tablespoon of the oil in a large nonstick skillet over medium-high heat until shimmering.
+While the oil is heating, pat the shrimp dry with a paper towel.

-- Return the cooked shrimp to the skillet and toss to coat with sauce.
-Turn off the heat.
+• Return the cooked shrimp to the skillet and toss to coat with sauce.
+Turn off the heat and remove the skillet from the heat to stop the cooking process.

 Notes